ELI/ELM batteries under ADR/IMDG

 UN3480 – Lithium ion cells and batteries, including lithium polymer cells and batteries, prepared in accordance with Section IA, IB and II of Packing Instruction 965, will not be accepted for carriage on Scandinavian Airlines aircraft.

-New restrictions on the transport of Lithium Batteries will come into effect 1 April 2016 (date yet to be confirmed).
+New restrictions on the transport of Lithium Batteries will come into effect 1 April 2016.
 Changes are described in the document below.

 Small Vehicles Powered by Lithium Batteries – Cargo Provisions

 This notice is in response to questions raised by operators regarding the classification of small vehicles that are powered by lithium ion batteries when shipped as cargo, specifically whether the classification should be UN 3171, Battery-powered vehicle, or UN 3481, Lithium ion batteries contained in equipment.

 Download the Guidance Document developed by IATA for complying with the 58th (2017) Edition of the IATA Dangerous Goods Regulations (DGR) on:

 - Frequently asked questions and their answers

 To assist shippers in understanding the complete requirements related to the transport of lithium batteries, including packing instructions, IATA has prepared the Lithium Battery Shipping Guidelines (LBSG).

 Other relevant documents for the transportation of Lithium Batteries can be found on IATA’s website.